 I taught some BA and MA Modules at The University of Essex while studying for my PhD.
 The undergraduate modules were on English Language Teaching and the postgraduate teaching focused mainly on modules on Vocabulary Learning and Teaching and modules on Reading

 I was an EFL teacher for many years, mainly in the UK and Italy before embarking on my academic studies.

 Research and knowledge exchange

-I am currently supervising six PhD students (co-supervising one) on a range of topics
+I am currently supervising eight PhD students (co-supervising one and temporary cover for two more) on a range of topics including:

 - International Students` Affective Responses while doing a PhD in UK

 - Teachers’ Perceptions on Engagement with/in Research as a Means to Enhance their Continuous Professional Development.